"Lord, let your Spirit meet us here

 It’s Christ’s very nature to love us and to heal.
 Having given the situation to God, we are to remain aware of God’s love and care, even when we do not understand it or see the outcome we had longed for.
 However, healing may gradually become apparent through inner transformation and growth.

-The practice and commitment to the healing ministry of Jesus is as important today as it was, because the world and its people need to experience, and well as to hear, that God loves them.
+The practice and commitment to the healing ministry of Jesus is as important today as it always was, because the world and its people need to experience, as well as to hear, that God loves them.

 “It is apparent in Scripture that the physical, emotional, social and spiritual well-being of human beings are closely interconnected.
 Christ’s work of reconciliation extends beyond the purely personal and relational to the social order and the whole creation (cf Colossians 1:15-27).
 The Gospels use the term ‘healing’ both for physical healing and for the broader salvation that Jesus brings…Healing, reconciliation and restoration are integral to the good news of Jesus Christ.”